catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 In any case, I've done some debugging of the work from yesterday and also written the new configuration system!

 JWTs are now also done.
 Next up is the log-replay system, which will constitute a major rewrite of the five mutating actions.

+I started writing the log-replay system, including the proto specification.

+Current todos for log-replay base + persistence:

+- Make OperationHandler generate LogMessage types and dispatch them
+- Make LogReplay apply these to the database properly
+- Make LogReplay save LogMessages persistently
+- Replay LogMessages from disk on startup
+- Minimal testing for LogReplay system itself (mostly this should already be tested by the operation handler tests - I'm just rewriting internals!)